hpi-swa-lab/BP2019RH1/doc/research-libraries/chartJS.md

 ## Context
 ### Information

-ChartJs is a lightweight visualisation library for diagramms.
-It allows you to create different types of charts from datasets such as bar charts, pie, line, donut, scatters, and [many more](https://www.chartjs.org/samples/latest/).
+ChartJs is a lightweight visualization library for diagrams.
+It allows you to create different types of charts from data sets such as bar charts, pie, line, donut, scatters, and [many more](https://www.chartjs.org/samples/latest/).

 ### Who uses it?
 - Bosch Software Innovations / Bosch BCI